giantswarm/docs/src/content/advanced/gitops/environments/index.md

 In order to avoid config collisions, we are specifying different config changes in different environment folders.
 In our case:

 - `stages` should refer to versions of the cluster and apps running, and different configurations associated to the stage.
-- `regions` should contain configurations referred to locality, like netwroking or DNS zones.
+- `regions` should contain configurations referred to the locality, like networking or DNS zones.

 We're assuming that all the clusters using this environments pattern should in many regards look the same across all the environments.
-Still, each environment layer introduces some key differences, like app version being deployed for `dev/staging/prod` environments or a specific IP range, availability zones, certificates or ingresses config for regions like `eu-central/us-west`.
+Still, each environment layer introduces some key differences, like the app version being deployed for `dev/staging/prod` environments or a specific IP range, availability zones, certificates or ingress config for regions like `eu-central/us-west`.

-To create an environment template, you need to make a  directory in `environments` that describes the best the differentiating factor for that kind of environment, then you should create sub folder there for different possible values.
+To create an environment template, you need to make a  directory in `environments` that describes the best the differentiating factor for that kind of environment, then you should create a sub folder there for different possible values.

-For example, for multiple regions, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create e.g. `eu_central`, `us_west` folders.
+For example, for multiple regions, we recommend putting region-specific configurations into `/bases/environments/regions` folder and under there create e.g. `eu_central`, and `us_west` folders.

 Once your environment templates are ready, you can use them to create new clusters by placing cluster definitions in `/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters`